-- the completeness and consistency of the information disclosed to the market through the management of a structured system of information flows that the functions of the Parent Company and Group companies regularly submit, reporting significant events for the purposes of accounting and financial reporting, especially as regards the main risks and uncertainties to which they are exposed; - compliance of the processes and procedures used for the preparation of the company financial reports, verifying, in particular, the consistency of the auditing approach and the proper conduct of the activities functional to the financial reporting process; the focus of the audits is represented by the work stages which, within business processes, entail the recording, processing, evaluation and presentation of data and information, as well as of the IT architecture and application monitoring rules, especially with reference to the management of operations and development interventions on the summary systems instrumental to the financial reporting process.
+- the completeness and consistency of the information disclosed to the market through a structured system of information flows coming from the functions of the Parent Company and Group companies on the significant events for the purposes of accounting and financial reporting, especially as regards the main risks and uncertainties to which they are exposed; - compliance of the processes and procedures used for the preparation of the company financial reports, in particular, the consistency of the auditing approach and the proper conduct of the activities functional to the financial reporting process; the focus of the audits is represented by the work stages which, within business processes, entail the recording, processing, evaluation and presentation of data and information, as well as of the IT architecture and application monitoring rules, especially with reference to the management of operations and development interventions on the summary systems instrumental to the financial reporting process.

-As is known, the Italian legislation does not make express reference to predefined standards in order to assess the adequacy of the management and accounting procedures and to ensure the effectiveness of the internal control system over the financial reporting process.
-The international benchmarks are COSO Framework and COBIT Framework.
-They were also used as benchmarks by Intesa Sanpaolo insofar as they offer the opportunity for a convergence in the analysis and evaluation methodologies compared to the more widespread consolidated practices at the international level.
+As known, the Italian legislation does not make express reference to predefined standards in order to assess the adequacy of the management and accounting procedures and to ensure the effectiveness of the internal control system over the financial reporting process.
+The international benchmark - which normally constitutes also a common reference for independent auditors - is represented by the COSO Framework and the COBIT Framework1.
+They are also used as benchmarks by Intesa Sanpaolo insofar as they offer the opportunity for a convergence in the analysis and evaluation methodologies compared to the more widespread consolidated practices at the international level, based on authoritative references and widely recognised, updated on an ongoing basis and accompanied by elements of interpretation that enable a smooth and straightforward dialogue with the regulators, the independent auditors, the relevant bodies and among the control functions.